Scaly-foot gastropod

-Chrysomallon squamiferum, commonly known as the scaly-foot gastropod, scaly-foot snail, sea pangolin, or volcano snail is a species of deep-sea hydrothermal-vent snail, a marine gastropod mollusc in the family Peltospiridae.
+Chrysomallon squamiferum, commonly known as the scaly-foot gastropod, scaly-foot snail, sea pangolin, or volcano snail, is a species of deep-sea hydrothermal-vent snail, a marine gastropod mollusc in the family Peltospiridae.
 This vent-endemic gastropod is known only from deep-sea hydrothermal vents in the Indian Ocean, where it has been found at depths of about 2400–2900 m.
 C. squamiferum differs greatly from other deep-sea gastropods, even the closely related neomphalines.
 In 2019, it was declared endangered on the IUCN Red List, the first species to be listed as such due to risks from deep-sea mining of its vent habitat.

 The shell is of a unique construction, with three layers; the outer layer consists of iron sulphides, the middle layer is equivalent to the organic periostracum found in other gastropods, and the innermost layer is made of aragonite.
 The foot is also unusual, being armored at the sides with iron-mineralised sclerites.

 The snail's oesophageal gland houses symbiotic gammaproteobacteria from which the snail appears to obtain its nourishment.
 This species is considered to be one of the most peculiar deep-sea hydrothermal-vent gastropods, and it is the only known extant animal that incorporates iron sulfide into its skeleton (into both its sclerites and into its shell as an exoskeleton).
 Its heart is, proportionately speaking, unusually large for any animal: the heart comprises approximately 4% of its body volume.

 Taxonomy

-This species was first discovered in April 2001, and has been referred to as the "scaly-foot" gastropod since 2001.
-It has been referred to as Chrysomallon squamiferum since 2003, but it was not formally described in the sense of the International Code of Zoological Nomenclature until Chen et al. named it in 2015.
+This species was first discovered in April 2001 and became known as the "scaly-foot" gastropod.
+The name Chrysomallon squamiferum came into use in 2003, though its formal description according to the International Code of Zoological Nomenclature was only published by Chen et al. in 2015.
 Type specimens are stored in the Natural History Museum, London.
 During the time when the name was not yet formalized, an incorrect spelling variant was "Crysomallon squamiferum".